bokand/bokand.github.io/web_viewports_explainer.md

 element, the content size is twice as wide as the ideal viewport so the minimum-scale will be 0.5.
 That is, we can zoom out to half the size.
-Since Chrome sizes the fixed viewport based on the minimum scale, it will also be twice as large as the ICB: 1200px wide.
+Since Chrome sizes the fixed viewport based on the minimum scale, it will also be twice as large as the ideal viewport: 1200px wide.
 The right edge of the #fixed element will thus be positioned 1200px from the left edge of the document and it will be 120px wide.
 This is intuitive if the page loads at minimum-scale, as it does when the initial-scale is unspecified.
 However, in this case, because we've specified the `initial-scale=1` only the leftmost 600px of the document will be visible.
 The #fixed element will not be visible when the page loads!
-Here's a picture of the page at load with the visual viewport shaded in green:
+Here's a picture of the entire page at load with the visual viewport (i.e. what the user is seeing) shaded in green:

 ![Chrome Viewport position: fixed elements zoomed out](https://bokand.github.io/viewport/ChromeFixedViewport.png "position: fixed elements with initial-scale, in Chrome")